 Li et al. \cite{li2022dense} cascaded channel and spatial attention module to enhance multi-level features.
 Zhang et al. \cite{zhang2022isnet} proposed a Taylor finite difference-inspired edge block and a two-orientation attention aggregation block to highlight the shape of the targets.
+Zhang et al. \cite{zhang2023dim2clear} introduced a context mixer decoder based on spatial and frequency attention to modulate the low-level features for feature representation enhancement.
 Liu et al. \cite{liu2023infrared} adopted the self-attention mechanism of Transformer to learn the non-local correlation of image features.
-Beside feature extraction, Liu et al. \cite{liu2024infrared} explored the loss functions of IRST detection and proposed a scale and location sensitive (SLS) loss to boost detection performance.
-Moreover, some researchers investigated the weakly-supervised detection \cite{ying2023mapping, li2023monte, feng2023learning, zhang2025semi}, in which the pseudo-masks are generated based on the local saliency of the IRST.
+Beside feature extraction, Liu et al. \cite{liu2024infrared} proposed a scale and location sensitive loss function to boost detection performance.
+Zhang et al. \cite{zhang2025saist} integrated textual information with image modalities to enhance IRSTD performance.
+Zhang et al. \cite{zhang2024irprunedet} proposed a wavelet-based pruning method for efficient detection.
+Li et al. \cite{li2026dynamic} enabled the convolution to explicitly and differentially model high-frequency components.
+Moreover, some researchers investigated the weakly-supervised detection \cite{ying2023mapping, li2023monte, zhang2025semi}, in which the pseudo-masks are generated based on the local saliency of the IRST.
 SIRST detection is applied to locate the salient targets, but is not suitable for targets with low SNR.